-A character can always draw a line of fire to itself or the square it occupies, even if doing so would be otherwise illegal..
+A character can draw a line of fire to itself or the square it occupies.
 This line of fire still crosses through the terrain of that square.

 11.4c Blocked Line of Fire

 Line of fire is blocked if it intersects: